All-natural Puerto Rican tobacco

 Our tobacco plants are grown in the mountains of Toa Alta where the rainfall is fresh and the air is pure.
 We pride ourselves on producing all-natural tobacco, which means that we do not use any chemicals or pesticides to treat our fields.
 It is grown, tended, and harvested by hand by local Puerto Rican farmers: embodying the idea of farm to table - or in our case mountain to cigar!

-Don Collins cigars feature the legendary tobacco variety known as Hoja Prieto, one of three native tobaccos developed on the island over the centuries.
+Don Collins cigars feature the legendary tobacco variety known as Hoja Prieta, one of three native tobaccos developed on the island over the centuries.
 Hoja Prieta is prized for being incredibly flavorful with a distinct aroma and taste- making it a premium ingredient in our production.
 It is also important to note that we employ Hoja Prieta for all three components: the filler, the binder and the wrapper to provide the highest quality cigar without any shortcuts.
-Our Chruchill cigar is a carefully crafted blend of Hoja Prieto and Dominican/Honduran long filler tobaccos.
+Our Churchill cigar is a carefully crafted blend of Hoja Prieta and premium Dominican/Honduran long filler tobaccos.